 1. Create a Post-Market Surveillance Plan

 You must continuously collect and monitor data generated for your medical device.
-This PMS plan is part of the technical documentation for the device.
+This PMS plan is part of the medical device technical file.

 The post-market surveillance plan lists out the requirements needed for your post-market surveillance.
 The following details are addressed in the PMS plan: